Hanburgeric/Modern-OpenGL/README.md

 <br>

 ## To-Do
- - ???
+ - Improve lighting/material to be more realistic (e.g. attenuation, gamma correction, etc.).
- - Update lighting/material to be more ??? (e.g. attenuation), ???
-Blinn-Phong ???.
+ - Implement Blinn-Phong reflection model.
- - Update imported models to also ??? lighting.
+ - Rewrite shaders for imported models such that they also support lighting.
- - ??? environment mapping.
+ - Update rendering pipeline to include PBR workflow.
- - Update rendering pipeline to accept physically based rendering (PBR) models.
+ - Employ environment mapping using the skybox.
  - Implement features (e.g. collision physics) from previous projects, [Pinball](https://github.com/Hanburgeric/Pinball) and [Deformable Body and Particle System Simulation](https://github.com/Hanburgeric/Deformable-Body-and-Particle-System-Simulation), using the current OpenGL infrastructure.
  - Otherwise refactoring of code to meet current standards.
 <br>